 Read NaturallyⓇ Live

-Read NaturallyⓇ Live is an online implementation of Read Naturally’s highly effective fluency intervention.
-Read NaturallyⓇ Live provides a framework for students to improve reading fluency.
-This research-based reading program combines three powerful strategies for improving the speed and accuracy that is crucial to effective reading.
-Read NaturallyⓇ Live also supports vocabulary development and promotes comprehension.
-This effective strategy combines modeling, repeated reading, and progress monitoring to increase students’ success and attitude toward reading.
+Read Naturally® Live is a highly effective web-based fluency intervention that provides a framework for our students to improve their reading fluency skills.
+This research-based reading program combines teacher modeling, repeated reading, and progress monitoring to improve the speed and accuracy that is crucial to effective reading.
+Read Naturally® Live also supports vocabulary development and promotes comprehension.
+The platform’s powerful strategies and tools increase students’ self-esteem and inspire them to take greater responsibility for their own success.

 Additional Language Enrichment